andrasonea/TFI_AccessToBanking/README.md

 ### Requirements
 The project was developed in Jan-July 2019.

-We used `Python 3.6` and the following libraries:
+We used `Python 3.6`.
+The complete python stack is in file `Stack_Python_GIS041.txt` The most important libraries were:
 * numpy
 * pandas
 * geopandas 0.4.1